Skip to main content

 All individuals selling live aquatic bait must possess a bait vendors license.

 Licensed anglers may trap their bait but may not use more than one minnow trap and/or one dip net for taking smelt or legal live aquatic bait.
-The trap may not exceed 12 inches in diameter and 30 inches in length, with a throat opening not to exceed 1-1/4 inches.
+The trap may not exceed 12 inches in diameter and 30 inches in length, with a throat opening not to exceed 3 inches.
+The owner’s name, city, and telephone number or the customer identification number issued by the department must be on the fish trap.
+It is illegal to tamper with other individuals bait traps.
 Dip nets may not exceed 24 inches in diameter or 36 inches in depth.
 All other nets (e.g. cast) are illegal.

 Legal live bait and legal live baitfish may be taken in all public waters except for the following: